DataFire/Integrations/integrations/generated/azure_logic/README.md

   * targetNamespace `string`: The target namespace on which this delimiter settings has to be applied.

 ### EdifactEnvelopeOverride
-* EdifactEnvelopeOverride `object`: The Edifact enevlope override settings.
+* EdifactEnvelopeOverride `object`: The Edifact envelope override settings.
   * applicationPassword `string`: The application password.
   * associationAssignedCode `string`: The association assigned code.
   * controllingAgencyCode `string`: The controlling agency code.